Part II: Am I Ready?

 Do no harm.
 Be kind.
 Leave no stain.

-For further reading on 'Values and Integrity' click through to the following Blog post:
+For further reading on the significance and importance of 'Values and Integrity' click through to the following Blog post:

 Meditation: revealing that which is always present